Deltares/oss/UPGRADE-NOTES.md

 - Check that the database upgrade processes complete successfully
   - fix any errors that may arise by removing problem records from original database
 - Enable JQuery options

+<h2>PRE Upgrade Database tasks</h2>
+To prepare the Liferay 7.1 database for the upgrade process, run the scripts defined in SQL file 'pre-upgrade-cleanup.sql' that can be found in the docker/resources folder of this project.